pudo/dataset/docs/index.rst

 Although managing data in relational database has plenty of benefits, we find them rarely being used in the typical day-to-day work with small to medium scale datasets.
 But why is that?
 Why do we see an awful lot of data stored in static files in CSV or JSON format?

 Because **programmers are lazy** they tend to prefer the easiest solution they find.
-And in **Python**, managing data in a databases simply wasn't the simplest solution to store a bunch of structured data.
-This is where **dataset** steps in!
+And in **Python**, databases weren't the simplest solution to store a bunch of structured data.
+This is what **dataset** is going to change!

 *In short, dataset makes reading and writing data in databases as simple as reading and writing JSON files.*